 - Fold the edges and close it.
 Gently pat and press a little.
 Roll it along the stuffing to get a medium thick pancake.

-- Transfer cooked praratha to a plate.
-Repeat this process for all dough balls.
+- Transfer the cooked paratha to a plate.
+Repeat this process for all the dough balls.

-- Parathas are ready to serve.
-Serve hot with yogurt, chutney, or sauce.
+- The parathas are ready to serve.
+Serve them hot with yogurt, chutney, or sauce.
 They are spicy and awesome even without any accompaniment.
 Enjoy!

-1. Mash potatoes so they do not have any lumps.
-Also finely chop onions and cabbage.
-Otherwise, the big pieces become will prevent you from rolling smooth pancakes.
+- Mash the potatoes so they do not have any lumps.
+Also, finely chop the onions and cabbage.
+Otherwise, the big pieces will make it difficult to roll out the pancakes smoothly.
 If you have lumpy dough, you will end up with uneven or broken parathas.

 - Ensure that the stuffing is completely dry.